Planting grass seed.

 Click to learn more.

-First let’s start with selecting a good grass seed for your situation and some mistakes to avoild.
+First, let’s start with selecting a good grass seed for your situation and some mistakes to avoid.
 It’s best to buy a grass seed that is made up of a variety of different kinds of grass seeds all blended together.

 Why a blend?
 Why not just 100% Kentucky Blue Grass?

 There are several reasons for using a blend of grass seeds in your lawn.
-Like all living things grass seeds can be attacked by different pests or conditions and if you have only one kind of grass seed in your lawn you could lose your entire lawn to an attack from insect, disease or other pest.
+Like all living things, grass seeds can be attacked by different pests or conditions and if you have only one kind of grass seed in your lawn you could lose your entire lawn to an attack from insect, disease or other pests.

 But you want perennial rye grasses in your lawn because they are quick germinating, they have a nice green color and most of the varieties used today have a fine texture, almost as fine as Kentucky blue grass.

 Secondly, it takes Kentucky blue grass a long time to germinate, up to 28 days, whereas perennial rye grasses can germinate in as few as 5 or 6 days.

 Quick germination is important because if you planted a lawn of 100% Kentucky blue grass chances are the lawn will be full of quick germinating weeds before the Kentucky blue has a chance to even come up.